s0216660/gui_supervoxel_tumor_segmentation/readme.md

 2. Load those patients and present them to you in a list,

 3. Once you click on a patient, it will allow you to press the visualize button to visualize the modality images and the segmentation found in that patient folder.

+# Code

+- main = ./main_correct_segmentations.py

+    This module allows you to run the gui

+- visualize_volumes.py

+    This module allows to visualize multiple modalities.
+It also loads a segmentation and supervoxel map, and allows you to change the segmentation by changing the labels of supervoxels.

+Helpers:

+- matrix_slicing.py

+    Allows to manipulate numpy arrays for visualisation purposes (i.e. select slices at certain indices)

+- LinkedScrollBar.py

+     Substructure for the gui that allows to scroll through image slices

+- my_frame.py

+     Contains the parent class of the gui

+- own_itk.py

+     Allows to load and read medical images into numpy arrays for example.